Ashita2000/GoogleAnalytics/docs/beginners.md

 3. Copy and Paste Tracking code.
 4. Create Reporting Views
 ![Book logo](/assets/Views.png)
 	a.
-An account is the access poitn for analytics.
+An account is the access poitn for analytics.<br/>
 	b.
-Property is website/App/Device.
+Property is website/App/Device.<br/>
 	c.
-View is the access point for reports.
+View is the access point for reports.<br/>
 <h5> WE NEED VIEWS FOR DATA SECURITY, DATA ACCURACY AND CONVENIENCE</h5>